lectron/kosmos/README.md

   We currently support Minecraft 1.8.8, help is needed to update to 1.9

+#How to describe Minecraftly
+1. Tumblr for Minecraft
+2. Wordpress Multisite for Minecraft
+3. A Minecraft server within a server

 ##Features
 - Individual server per player.
 - Accessible via player username: (username).m.ly